R I N A S I N G H

 Author Visits, Presentations, and Writing Workshops for Schools and Library programs.

 Rina Singh has an MFA in Creative Writing from Concordia University and a teaching degree from McGill University, Montreal.

 She is an internationally published children's author and has written seventeen books for children including A Forest of Stories, which has been translated in several languages.
 She has written an award winning biography on the Inuit artist, Pitseolak Ashoona.
-Her most recent publications are A meeting in the Sky, Holi Colors, Diwali Lights, Diwali: Festival of Lights and Nearly Nonsense, and Guru Nanak.
+Her most recent publications are A Meeting in the Sky, Holi Colors, Diwali Lights, Grandmother School, and 111 Trees.

 Rina has done readings and workshops in schools, libraries, and literary festivals across Canada.
 In 2014, she also presented at the Asian Festival of Children’s Content in Singapore and Reading for the Love of it in Toronto (2015).

 She has taught visual art, drama, and writing in Toronto for the last 25 years.
 She has taught both in TDSB and YRDSB and is passionate about integrating the arts in education.
 Her students have made award winning short films, won the Spoken Word competitions and exhibited their art work.
 She lives in Toronto.
 For school and library visits, please contact her at firstname.lastname@example.org.